You may also be interested in Guidelines for the applications for the use of foreign fishing vessels in the Australian Fishing Zone.

 A copy of the current guidelines is available on request from AFMA Licensing & Quota Management.
 For enquires contact (02) 6272 5284.

-Applicants should be aware that AFMA will make inquiries to international authorities about the compliance history of the boat and master, ownership and beneficial interests.
+Applicants should be aware that AFMA will make enquiries to international authorities about the compliance history of the boat and master, ownership and beneficial interests.
 AFMA is unlikely to approve applications involving boats that have a history of Illegal, Unreported and Unregulated fishing activities.

 A declaration by AFMA will not affect the boat’s flag status and a foreign-flagged boat remains foreign-flagged, notwithstanding an AFMA declaration, for the purposes of international law and flag state responsibilities.
 If the boat is flagged to a foreign state, a declaration by AFMA under the Fisheries Management Act 1991 does not mean the boat is re-flagged to Australia.